powerhousepro69/videoinfox/readme.md

          Fix: Had to fix some wonky code with restore.

          Edit: Changed the prompt messages for -Remove and -Restore to provide more info. on how it works.

-###  v5.6.63 Fix: Forgot to remove a line in Download Playlist -Download.

-###  v5.6.62 !!
-Fix: Flawed logic for saving the list in Download Playlist.

-        If the active download playlist was empty when directory 5 was changed and there was an existing list, it would get wiped.

-        **** Early preview of -Browse in Download Playlist.
-For now, -Browse only works with Youtube.
-             Browse the playlist and only download the videos that you want from the URL Playlist.

-###  v5.6.61 Fix: -Download in Download Playlist.
-Not all playlist directories were being written to the .nfo file.

-###  v5.6.60 Add: -Change Directory added to Download Playlist

-###  v5.6.59 Change: Options moved around in Download Playlist

-        Add: -Update Index added to Download Playlist.
-This option will add downloaded content to the index.
-               Note: -Index Default Directories will delete the index and rebuild it. -Update Index will add to existing.

-        Add: -Clear Restore added to Download Playlist -Restore.

-        Change: -Update was renamed and option letter changed in Yt-dlp Menu to:  y - Update Playlist

-###  v5.6.37 Fix: Playlist download directory being written to the nfo file.

-###  v5.6.36 Fix: Displayed number of files downloaded in -Download Playlist

-        Fix: Displayed URL in -Download Playlist

-###  v5.6.34 New: -Download Playlist added to the Yt-dlp Menu

-        Options:   -Add   -Info   -Download   -Update   -Remove   -View   -Restore   -Clear All
-        Note: Video download quality set to best video with best audio.

-        This feature will create directory:  url-playlists  in the default Download dir. -Set in home to change.

-        -Add to enter or paste a URL playlist.
-Then enter a playlist name.
-         If a URL or Playlist Name already exists, message displays and -Add will exit.
-         The 2 below files are created in the default Download Playlist directory for every playlist created.

-        .playlistname.nfo contains: Media location, URL, Playlist Name, Yt-dlp Archive File, Line used to download playlist.
-        .playlistname.pl that contains the URL playlist with video names and download ids.

-        The first time a playlist is downloaded whether finished or not, the downloaded videos location will be written to the to Download Playlist -Info

-        Download archive file is a Yt-dlp feature.
-It keeps track of what was already downloaded.
-        Download playlist file is a Yt-dlp feature.
-Listing of all video names and download ids in the URL Playlist.

-        Add: Default Directory   5 - Download Playlist  for the download playlist feature.

-        Change: Directory at last exit changed from 5 to 6

-        Update: Default Dirs 6 added to the display.

-        Change: Last Run: changed to Index Date: in Settings

-        Add: Index Date: added to Playlist Find

-        Change: Play Clipboard with url.
-If Yt-dlp deosn't extract a filename in 10 seconds it times out.

-        Change: Message at prompt -Queue List -Rebuild queue.

 ### Harnessing the power of: